Government debt

-Measuring government debt
+Actors that issue sovereign credit include private investors, commercial banks, multilateral development banks (such as the World Bank) and other governments.
+Low-income, highly indebted states tend to attain loans from multilateral development banks and other governments because they are considered too risky for private investors.
+Higher-income states tend to issue sovereign bonds, which are subsequently traded by investors in secondary markets.
+Ratings agencies (e.g. Moody's, Standard & Poor's) issue ratings that measure the credit-worthiness of governments, which may in turn affect the value of sovereign bonds in secondary markets.

+Measurement

 Government debt is typically measured as the gross debt of the general government sector that is in the form of liabilities that are debt instruments.
 A debt instrument is a financial claim that requires payment of interest and/or principal by the debtor to the creditor in the future.
 Examples include debt securities (such as bonds and bills), loans, and government employee pension obligations.

 International comparisons usually focus on general government debt because the level of government responsible for programs (for example, health care) differs across countries and the general government comprises central, state, provincial, regional, local governments, and social security funds.
 The debt of public corporations (such as post offices that provide goods or services on a market basis) is not included in general government debt, following the International Monetary Fund's Government Finance Statistics Manual 2014 (GFSM), which describes recommended methodologies for compiling debt statistics to ensure international comparability.

 The gross debt of the general government sector is the total liabilities that are debt instruments.
 An alternative debt measure is net debt, which is gross debt minus financial assets in the form of debt instruments.
 Net debt estimates are not always available since some government assets may be difficult to value, such as loans made at concessional rates.

 Debt can be measured at market value or nominal value.
 As a general rule, the GFSM says debt should be valued at market value, the value at which the asset could be exchanged for cash.
 However, the nominal value is useful for a debt-issuing government, as it is the amount that the debtor owes to the creditor.
 If market and nominal values are not available, face value (the undiscounted amount of principal to be repaid at maturity) is used.

 A country's general government debt-to-GDP ratio is an indicator of its debt burden since GDP measures the value of goods and services produced by an economy during a period (usually a year).
 As well, debt measured as a percentage of GDP facilitates comparisons across countries of different size.
 The OECD views the general government debt-to-GDP ratio as a key indicator of the sustainability of government finance.